ibnjunaid/node-geojson/README.md

 # node-geojson
-perform CRUD operations on geoJSON data using node
+Perform CRUD operations on geoJSON data using node

 ## Installation
 For node, use npm: `$ npm install node-geojson`